Ukraine’s troops launch surprise raid across Dnipro River

 “Data from the past 24 hours in this area appear to confirm that there was significant combat, likely preceded or accompanied by artillery fire,” the ISW added.

-The raid is said to have happened during an apparent rotation of Russian troops, as more experienced fighters were redeployed towards Zaporizhzhia in the south and the Donbas region in the east.
-Both are frontlines involving heavy fighting.
+The raid is said to have happened during a rotation of Russian troops, as more experienced fighters were redeployed towards Zaporizhzhia in the south and the Donbas region in the east.
+Both front lines that have been the scene of heavy fighting.

-Ukrainian forces have tried a number of times to cross the river, as gaining a foothold on the Russian-occupied bank would open the door to push further into Moscow-held territory.
-This latest raid appears to be the most significant attempt since a similar operation was launched by the Ukraine's 73rd marine special operations unit.
+Ukrainian forces have tried a number of times to cross the Dnipro, as gaining a foothold on the Russian-occupied bank would enable them to push further into Moscow-held territory.
+This latest raid appears to be the most significant since the launch of a similar operation by Ukraine’s 73rd marine special operations unit.

-In Russia, one person was killed and more than 50 were injured in a blast on Wednesday at the site of a factory that makes optical equipment for Russia's security forces in the town of Sergiev Posad, 30 miles (50km) northeast of Moscow, local authorities said.
+Meanwhile, in Russia, one person was killed and more than 50 injured in a blast at the site of a factory that makes optical equipment for Putin’s security forces in the town of Sergiev Posad, 30 miles (50km) northeast of Moscow, local authorities said.

-Emergency services said the explosion occurred in a warehouse containing pyrotechnic equipment, state news agency TASS reported.
-The state outlet also quoted emergency services as dismissing early reports that the blast could have been caused by a drone attack, many of which have taken place in Moscow and the surrounding area in recent weeks.
-Russia's Investigative Committee, Russia's top law enforcement agency, also denied that.
+Emergency services said the explosion occurred in a warehouse containing pyrotechnic equipment, state news agency Tass reported.
+Tass also quoted emergency services who dismissed early reports that the blast was caused by a drone attack, many of which have peppered Moscow and the surrounding area in recent weeks.
+Russia's Investigative Committee, Russia's top law enforcement agency, also denied the blast was from drones.

-Russia blames Ukraine for such attacks, and while Kyiv rarely claims such assaults, officials are happy to play up the disruption and suggest that the war is coming home to Russia.
+Russia often blames Ukraine for such attacks – and while Kyiv rarely claims responsibility for them, officials are happy to play up the disruption and suggest that the war is coming home to Russia.

-As a case in point, before the factory explosion, Russian officials said air defenses had shot down two drones aimed at the capital overnight, and they accused Ukraine of an attempted attack.
+Before the factory explosion, Russian officials said air defences had shot down two drones aimed at the capital overnight, accusing Ukraine.

-One of the drones came down in the Domodedovo district south of Moscow, and the other fell near the Minsk highway west of the city, according to Mayor Sergei Sobyanin.
-Moscow Domodedovo Airport is one of the Russian capital's busiest airports.
+One of the drones came down in the Domodedovo district south of Moscow, and the other fell near the Minsk highway west of the city, according to the mayor, Sergei Sobyanin.
+Moscow Domodedovo airport is one of the capital's busiest hubs.

 It wasn't clear where the drones were launched, and Ukrainian officials made no immediate comment.
 Mr Sobyanin said there were no casualties.